kembo001/TennisRating/README.md

 ## Authors

-Built with love by Adrian Cheruiyot and the Tennis Rating core team.
+Built with love by Brandon Kemboi and the Tennis Rating core team.

 ## Acknowledgements